aivins/bookwormsite/about.md

 ---
 ![]({{ site.baseurl }}/forestryio/images/image-2.jpeg)

-Accountable Bookworm Bookkeeping is a small business run by sole trade Colette Knox.
+Accountable Bookworm Bookkeeping is a small business run by sole trade Colette Knox

 Colette Knox is a qualified bookkeeper with extensive knowledge and experience.
 She completed her Diploma of Accounting at the Central Institute of Technology and has been studying a Business Degree (Accounting Major) part-time since 2013.